The Graduation Department is now taking orders for Fall Graduation!

-Spring graduation is filled with ceremonies!
-Students are usually able to attend multiple ceremonies - check out our spring UT graduation schedule to see the complete list. *We have compiled this information to assist students, it is subject to change, we recommend checking with your individual college to confirm all ceremony information.
+Check out our Fall UT graduation schedule to see the complete list of ceremony times. *We have compiled this information to assist students, it is subject to change, we recommend checking with your individual college to confirm all ceremony information.

 Let your family and friends know about your achievement!
 Even if you don't want to attend commencement, it's a good idea to let your family know that you have finally joined the proud population of UT alumni!

 - Our invitations and announcements are printed-to-order with your personalized information - you can highlight your degree, your minors, and any other special achievements!

 - Typically, orders are ready within 3-5 business days.
 We offer two different types of paper; both varieties will have matching double envelopes and accessories.

 - Beginning in March, place your order online or visit the Graduation Department located on the lower level at the Co-op Main Store.

 - Tip: We recommend checking with your family before placing your order.
 Family members typically have a long list of friends to whom they want to send invitations or announcements!

 - Invitations should be mailed out early enough to arrive at least 2 weeks before the graduation ceremony.
 We recommend, for those graduating students who have family and friends traveling from out of town, to mail out the invitations earlier if possible.

 - Announcements are another great option for students who won’t be participating in their ceremony or who prefer not to have a big celebration in Austin.
 Announcements may be mailed out at any time and are frequently sent out later in the semester.